 Somehow, just travelling through south east Asia gave me balance, an innate sense of equilibrium that allowed me to take stock and evaluate my life.
 Every single time I have visited, even for brief periods, it has helped me rejuvenate, regenerate, and be ready for whatever else the world can throw at me in the future.

-The draw of south east Asia has not left me since that very first trip 15 years ago.
+The draw of south east Asia has not left me since that very first trip over 20 years ago.
 I have always somehow found a way to head back there at least once a year, and since that time the magic and the lure of this eclectically mesmerising region has only grown stronger.

 Of course everywhere I have travelled over my lifetime has left a mark in some way, but my memories and experiences in south east Asia have no doubt helped shape my world view and who I am as a person today is a reflection of that.
 South east Asia is a big part of who I am today, and I look forward to seeing how the region will help me shape who I will be tomorrow.